-- A. Casper College ReNEW curriculum uniform tops and black scrub pants may be purchased through the SNA.
-Black scrub pants may also be purchased through other uniform outlets.
-Supportive, non-slip, solid black shoes and solid black socks are also required as part of the uniform. - B. Uniforms must be neat, clean and wrinkle-free. - C. No light or see-through fabric is allowed.
+- A. Casper College ReNEW curriculum uniform tops and black scrub pants must be purchased through the college.
+Supportive, non-slip, solid black shoes with no holes and solid black socks are also required as part of the uniform. - B. Uniforms must be neat, clean and wrinkle-free. - C. No light or see-through fabric is allowed.
 No bare midriffs. - D. Fit should be appropriate to the size of the individual.
-The pants hem cannot be touching the floor when standing. - E. Undergarments, chest hair, cleavage and/or gluteal cleft, should not show when leaning, squatting or bending over.
-No bikini or thong underwear is allowed. - F. Black, red, or white long- or short-sleeved turtleneck or crew neck undershirts without logos or advertisements may be worn under the uniform tops for additional warmth if needed. - G. Students are required to follow the dress code during practicum experiences, simulation and all campus lab activities including checkouts. - H. Community appropriate attire with a lab coat will be worn to experiences at selected community-based agencies when picking up assignments and when attending professional activities per instructor directions.
+The pants hem cannot be touching the floor when standing.
+No leggings are acceptable. - E. Undergarments, chest hair, cleavage and/or gluteal cleft, should not show when leaning, squatting or bending over.
+No bikini or thong underwear is allowed. - F. Black, red, or white long- or short-sleeved turtleneck or crew neck undershirts without logos or advertisements may be worn under the uniform tops for additional warmth if needed. - G. Students are required to follow the dress code during practicum experiences, and all campus lab activities including checkouts. - H. Community appropriate attire with a lab coat will be worn to experiences at selected community-based agencies when picking up assignments and when attending professional activities per instructor directions.
 Business casual attire is appropriate.
 Business casual includes: - 1.
 Shirt with a collar, or polo style. - 2.
 Sweater - 3.
 Slacks - 4.
 Chinos or Dockers - 5.
 Skirts (at or below the knee in length) - 6.
-Loafers or lace-up shoes (must be closed-toe) - 2.
-Shoes and Socks Solid black shoes with a low or medium heel are required.
+Loafers or lace-up shoes (must be closed-toe)

+2. Shoes and Socks

+Solid black shoes with a low or medium heel are required.
 Laces must be black.
 The toe must be closed.
+No shoes with holes.
 Black rubber soles and heels are preferred.
 Solid black socks must be worn with uniform.